nalsakas/pe/README.md

 ## [:top:](#TABLE OF CONTENTS)<a name="IMPORT MACROS"></a>IMPORT MACROS

 If you want to use external functions from other libraries in your code use *IMPORT* macro.
-Import macro has following form.
+IMPORT macro has following form.

 ```
 IMPORT